keithhubner/keithhubner.com/content/posts/deploying-plausible-civo.md

 With these prerequisites in place, you are ready to proceed with the deployment.

-Create Cluster:
+## Create Cluster

+We will now use the Civo CLI to create the cluster, waiting for it to provion and automatically saving and merging the KUBECONFIG.
+You may want to review the Civo documentation for further information.

-> You can specify a name for the cluster after the create command or leave this blank and one will be generated for you.
+> You can specify a name for the cluster after the create command:

-> Please amend the node number and size to suit your requirements.

 ```bash
 civo k8s create my-cluster --nodes=3 --size=g4s.kube.medium --wait --save --merge

 ```

+Or leave this blank and one will be generated for you:

 ```bash
 civo k8s create --nodes=3 --size=g4s.kube.medium --wait --save --merge

 ```

-Verify
+Verify the cluster is up and running:

 ```bash
 kubectl get nodes